 Training, qualifications & experience

-I am a BACP accredited counsellor (Diploma in Therapeutic Counselling) working with adults and teenagers .
-I have been counselling in the Thames Valley since 2006 through a number of local organizations including Space Counselling Services (Slough), which provides counselling to adults; Youthline (Bracknell), which offers counselling and support to young people and their families and CRI (Slough), which supports and provides counselling to adults suffering with drug or alcohol addiction.
+I am a BACP accredited therapist (Diploma in Therapeutic Counselling) working with adults and teenagers .
+I have been counseling in the Thames Valley since 2006 through a number of local organizations including Space Counselling Services (Slough), which provides counselling to adults; Youthline (Bracknell), which offers counselling and support to young people and their families and CRI (Slough), which supports and provides counselling to adults suffering with drug or alcohol addiction.

 Accredited register membership

 - Low self-esteem